A Creamy, Quick, Easy Clam Chowder Recipe

 Serve!

 You’re going to feel really proud of yourself when you make this clam chowder, we just know it.
-It can feel really exciting to replicate a favorite restaurant dish and clam chowder isn’t really hard to make.
+It can feel really exciting to replicate a favorite restaurant dish.
 If you make our New England clam chowder recipe, let us know how you like it!
 Share a photo and tag us on Instagram using @themodernproper and #themodernproper so that we can see your stuff!
 Happy eating!